BehzadBarati/Proramming1/README.md

 Ha: μg ≠ μb  Ha: μg – μb ≠ 0

-As our statistics is very low (-140) and is less than our p-value, we can conclude that our means are not significantly different between our two groups.
+As our p-value is very low (zero), we can conclude that our means are equal and there is significant difference between our two groups.